Subscribe now and get the latest podcast releases delivered straight to your inbox.

 Well as it turns out, many of the mistakes you might be making are pretty common.

-In fact, through training and consulting dozens of companies over the past few years, I’ve narrowed down seven critical mistakes that, once fixed, will almost guarantee success and help you build a successful YouTube SEO strategy.
+In fact, through training and consulting dozens of companies over the past few years, I’ve narrowed down seven critical mistakes that, once fixed, will get you a lot closer to success and help you build a successful YouTube SEO strategy.

 If you want your videos to be found at all, you must understand how YouTube works as a video platform, be willing to adjust your video content to your audience, and adapt as the video platform continues to change.